jasonmkfu/the-readability-sql-style-guide/Style Guide.md

 # Multiple Field Listing
 There is varying opinion regarding leading or trailing commas.
-Leading commas are recommended because it is easier to see when adding new fields that you are missing a comma because they are all lined up.
-Similarly, opinion on first-field alignment also differs, however, the style guide opts for first field alignment as it makes easier to read the list fields.
+Leading commas are recommended for this style because it is easier to identify missing commas while adding new fields because they line up vertically.
+Similarly, opinion on first-field alignment also differs, however, the style guide opts for first field alignment as it makes easier to read the list of fields.
 ## <span style="color: green">A. Good</span>
-* Each field should be on its own line with one indent to the right of the clause it is relating to (SELECT, WHERE, GROUP BY, etc.)
+* Each field should be on its own line with one indent to the right of the clause it is relating to (`SELECT`, `WHERE`, `GROUP BY`, etc.)
 * Each subsequent field should utilize leading commas
 * One (1) space should immediately follow the comma followed by the field name
-* <em>Note: The bullets in the examples below are used to illustrate the use of spaces and should not be included in the SQL</em>
+* _Note: The bullets in the examples below are used to illustrate the use of spaces and should not be included in the SQL_
 <pre>
 SELECT
     <mark>∙∙</mark>CU.Name